How To Refill 1 lb Propane Cylinders, Tanks And “Disposable” Small Camping Propane Bottles

 7. Open The Larger Tank’s Valve.

-With everything inverted, VERY SLOWLY open the valve on the larger tank until you hear the transfer of propane taking place.
+With everything inverted, VERY SLOWLY open the valve on the Larger Propane Tank until you hear the transfer of propane taking place.
 Keep everything inverted during this part of the process so maximum liquid transfer takes place.

 8. Listen For The Transfer To Stop.